keithalewis/math/bayes.md

 rules for likelihood must respect their meaning.

-If the shaman tells you he can make it rain tomorrow if you give him a basket of wheat and you come back from a long day in the field to find him scurrying out of your hut and your wife with her hair mussed and won't look you in the eye, how plausible is it that he will deliver on his promise given this information?
+If the shaman tells you he can make it rain tomorrow if you give him a basket of grain and you come back from a long day in the field to find him scurrying out of your hut and your wife with her hair mussed and won't look you in the eye, how likely is it that he will deliver on his promise given this information?
+If history is any guide, he will likely tell you he now needs two baskets of grain because you didn't give him enough.

+Cox assumed likelihood is a real number.
+Real numbers are totally ordered so this is a big assumption.
-Cox assumed plausibilty is a real number.
-This might not be plausible because real numbers are totally ordered.
-He was also vague on exactly what statements constitute information.
+He was also vague on exactly
+what statements constitute information.
 His notation for the plausibility of statement $S$ given statement/information $T$ is $S\given T$.
 He assumes the plausibility of statements $S$ and $T$, denoted $ST$, given information $U$ is